KevinBian107/EEB/README.md

 - We want more data, more neuroscience situations for this mechanistic model to fit to and demostrate its effects.
 - Very interpretable model as we control each "mechanistic" controller in seeing what might happen if we change something.

-## Fancy Gadget to Use:
+## A Fancy Gadget to Use:
 Instead of modifying the models directly, maybe we can take an approach that the **Neural Turing Machine (NTM)** did and try to create a gadget (in NTM it represents memory for read and write) and for us the gadget can be think of as teh LC-NE system.
-- It need to be differentiable so everything can be back propoagted and we can see if the network can learn to use this controller (LC-NE system) to achieve  teh effect we see in the samples.
+- It need to be differentiable so everything can be back propoagted and we can see if the network can learn to use this controller (LC-NE system) to achieve the effect we see in the samples.

 ## Preliminary Results:
 We provide an [sample notebook](https://github.com/KevinBian107/Blue-Dot-Project/blob/main/simulate.ipynb)s for demostration purposes.
 Now  we have a sand-box that has been setup  to implement all kinds of cool neuroscience ideas that we can do: